Contour-and Curvature Encoding & Shape Perception

 The Database can be downloaded HERE.

-Visual Functions of Patients with Traumatic Brain Injuries and Stroke
+Visual Functions of Patients with Traumatic Brain Injuries

 Patients with Traumatic Brain Injuries (TBI) frequently suffer from visual discomfort and visual deficits.
 During my postdoc at the Farivar Lab at the McGill Vision Research Unit as part of the Traumatic Brain Injury Program, I investigated visual functions of patients with TBI.
 We conducted psychophysical and neuroimaging (fMRI) experiments to understand the mechanisms underlying these symptoms.